Denis-Frizat/Image-Classificatio/README.md

 # Image-Classification
- This project come from a Data Science Bootcamp project
+ This project is a part of a Data Science Bootcamp, Concordia University, May 2024

 Description: